tuxcomputers/pizero_usb_device/mouse/README.md

-# RaspberryPi Zero W as a Virtual mouse
+# RaspberryPi Zero as a Virtual mouse

 I developed this to use on my work laptop while I play games on my PS5.
 I cannot alter the time the screensaver takes to kick in.